mikeyin97/games/shoot_your_shot/README.md

 ### Controls
-Player 2: WASD movements, F to shoot.
-Player 1: up/down/left/right movement, M to shoot.
+Player 2: WASD movements, F to shoot, G is your ultimate Player 1: up/down/left/right movement, M to shoot, , is your ultimate

 ### To add